erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 \todo{implement Sigrid's feedback into the control diagrams}

-To design a control system for our cmg-crane system we will look at the flow of information for the three application scenarios previously described.
+To design a control system for our crane-cmg-robot system we will look at the flow of information for the three application scenarios previously described.
-From these we will analyze possible controllers for the various scenarios and how one might integrate the various control strategies.
+By understanding the interdependencies of the system we can create an integrated control approach.

+We will then discuss existing dampening control strategies for cranes and choose one suited for our system.
+We will then see how as we extend the crane model to three dimensions the rotational controller naturally emerges from the considerations made in the overall controller design.

 ## Overall Flow of Information